bioidiap/bob.devtools/doc/development.rst

 Very often, developers of |project| packages are confronted with the need to clone repositories locally and develop installation/build and runtime code.
 It is recommended to create isolated environments to develop new projects using conda_ and `zc.buildout`.
 Tools implemented in `bob.devtools` helps automate this process.
 In the following we talk about how to checkout and build one or several packages from their git_ source and build proper isolated environments to develop them.
+Then we will describe how to create a new bob package from scratch and develop existing bob packages along side it.

 TLDR
 ====

-Suppose you want to develop two packages, ``bob.extension`` and ``bob.blitz``,
+Suppose you want to create a new package and at the same time develop two existing packages, ``bob.extension`` and ``bob.blitz``,
 locally:

 * Install conda_.